UBC-CIC/commit2act/docs/UserGuide.md

   ![alt text](images/adminDashboard/manage_quizzes1.png)
   <br>

-- To create a new quiz, click the Add New Question Button
+- To create a new quiz, click the `Add New Question` button
 - Required fields to create a new question are Fact Text, Question Text and at least 1 Possible Answer
   <br>